 - $625,000 – Car accident victim with fractures and collapsed lung

 - $550,000 – Car accident victim with brain injuries and broken bones

 - $525,000 – Car accident victim with broken hips and legs

 - $300,000 – Drunk driver caused an accident resulting in broken bones

 We’re There When You Need Us

 If you’ve suffered fractures or broken bones, it is important to understand that these injuries can be severe.
-While most individuals do not consider fractures to be a “serious” injury, many car accident victims in Little Rock and beyond find their quality of life extremely diminished after suffering from fractures.
+While most individuals do not consider fractures to be a “serious” injury, many car accident victims find their quality of life extremely diminished after suffering from fractures.
 In some cases, fractures may result in long-term disability, pain, and suffering.
 An experienced personal injury lawyer can help you understand the full impact and potential future challenges that your bone injury may cause.
 Working with a trusted law firm ensures your best chance of receiving full compensation for your claim.

 Tell us how we can help.

 If you suffered an injury because of someone else’s negligence, you should not have to face any expenses as a consequence of that injury.
 Justice means that the person or people responsible for your injury should be the same ones responsible for paying for it.
 After a serious accident, you deserve justice and an experienced… Read more »